The nomination process

 We encourage you to nominate your best students based solely on your students’ qualifications, regardless of their level of interest in WSU.
 Many current Regents Scholars hadn’t considered WSU as one of their college choices until their school nominated them for the scholarship.

 Our Regents Scholars often rank in the top two percent of their class, possess a passion for learning, and benefit from a wide range of experience that propels them above their peers.
 They demonstrate a purposeful, long-term commitment to volunteer activities and causes within their school and in the general community.
 Several have also achieved their success while facing extraordinary family situations, special personal circumstances, or working part-time jobs.
-Use the Regents Scholars eligibility calculator to confirm that your students meet the GPA and test score requirements.

 Complete your nomination